microsoft/promptflow/docs/how-to-guides/develop-a-tool/customize_an_llm_tool.md

-# Customizing an LLM Tool
+# Customizing an LLM tool
 In this document, we will guide you through the process of customizing an LLM tool, allowing users to seamlessly connect to a large language model with prompt tuning experience using a `PromptTemplate`.

 ## Prerequisites